-- 1. Ensure that all the activities foreseen in the handover strategy are correctly performed - 2.
-Ensure that a fine-tuning of the building services is performed to ensure the best energy performance. - 3.
-Ask to update the BIM model if necessary
+- 1. Perform all activities foreseen in the handover strategy - 2.
+Ensure the fine-tuning of the building services to ensure the best energy performance. - 3.
+Control and verify that all the plants are correctly installed and that their user manual are provided together with the BIM model - 4.
+Transfer the BIM model to the BIM facility manager and/or to the owner